 On Sunday, September 3rd, 1939, Belgrade hosted a Grand Prix race (competition that evolved into Formula 1 after WWII) around the Fortress with more than 70 000 people in attendance.
 So when you cross the street to enter the "Kalemegdan Park", imagine powerful engines racing there nearly 80 years ago, imagine the fumes, the crowd cheering, and you'll get an idea of Belgrade, the place with such an abundant history, and with stories emerging from every stone embedded in its roads.

 Church of St. Petka

-The Church built in honor of St. Petka, great Balkan Christian-Orthodox ascetic, is located in lower part of Belgrade Fortress.
+The Church built in honor of St. Petka, great Christian ascetic from the Balkans, is located in lower part of Belgrade Fortress.

 The Chapel was officially opened in 1937, on St. Petka's day, which is October 27th.

 Church of the Holy Virgin Mary, also called "Ružica" (eng.
 "Little Rose"), was founded in 15th century in the lower part of Belgrade Fortress during the Serbian Despotate and the reign of Stefan Lazarević.

 The medieval church was destroyed by the Turks in 1521, when they conquered Belgrade.
 On the same spot, the new church was erected in 1869, after Prince Mihailo Obrenović got the keys of the City of Belgrade in 1867, which meant that it belonged to Serbia and the Serbs once again.
 It is said that Church "Ružica", the medieval one, was actually the oldest church in Belgrade, but no one nows exactly when it was built.
 What is commonly known is the fact that it was erected by the wellspring of St. Petka and the stream of water run beneath its foundations.
 The name "Ružica" is after one of three sisters who aledgedly built three churches, one each, as their endowment.